 Wireless Priority Service (WPS) provides public safety personnel priority access and prioritized processing in all nationwide and several regional cellular networks, greatly increasing the probability of call completion.
-WPS is intended to be used in an emergency or crisis situation when cellular networks are congested and the probability of completing a normal cellular call is reduced.
+WPS is intended to be used when cellular networks are congested and the probability of completing a normal cellular call is reduced.

 Telecommunications Service Priority (TSP) authorizes public safety organizations to receive priority treatment for vital voice and data circuits.
 The TSP program provides service vendors an FCC mandate to prioritize requests by identifying those services critical to national security and public safety.
 A TSP assignment ensures that it will receive priority attention by the service vendor before any non-TSP service.

-These services are available through the appropriate CISA Priority Telecommunications Services Area Representative (PAR) and by contacting the CISA Priority Telecommunications Service Center at 1-866-627-2255.
+Tailored support for these services is available through the appropriate CISA Priority Telecommunications Services Area Representative (PAR) and by contacting the CISA Priority Telecommunications Service Center at 1-866-627-2255.
 Additional information regarding GETS, WPS, and TSP can be found at the following websites: